 Today, China has other reasons to maintain good relations with Mongolia.
 If China expects to build infrastructure throughout numerous countries all over Asia and Europe as part of their One Belt One Road initiative, it has to be super friendly and extremely respectful of Mongolia.

 If they act aggressively or even look aggressively towards Mongolia, how many countries along that path or along the waterways are going to trust them to make infrastructure development investments in their country?
 So now the Mongolians — not that there was any threat at all before— are really sitting easy.

-On top of that, Mongolia is protected by the trilateral arrangements between Russia, Mongolia and China that will bring oil and gas from Russia to China through further infrastructure development.
-These agreements have given Mongolia the opportunity to further solidify relationships with these two countries as part of a vast array of agreements for development of the region.
+On top of that, Mongolia is protected by the trilateral arrangements between Russia, Mongolia, and China that will bring oil and gas from Russia to China through further infrastructure development.
+These agreements have given Mongolia the opportunity to further solidify relationships with these two countries as part of a vast array of agreements for the development of the region.